How To Vent Microwave Outside [Step By Step Guide]

 What Is a Recirculating Vent?

 Recirculating vents don't need ducts to redirect the air.
 However, this is possible only on some types of vents that have a recirculating feature.
-It's usually composed of a built-in exhaust fan, and is more expensive than traditional ventilation ducts.
+It's usually composed of a built-in exhaust fan and is more expensive than traditional ventilation ducts.

-Does Microwave Range Hood Vent Outside?
+Does the Microwave Range Hood Vent Outside?

 kitchen metal hood with illumination close-up. extractor hood in the restaurant. electrical equipment for the kitchen

-It's essential to read the model specifications to ensure that both the microwave and range have adequate ventilation in this set-up.
+It's essential to read the model specifications to ensure the microwave and range have adequate ventilation in this set-up.
 Ventilating outside can best be done using a microwave with a vent hood combination.

 Where to Place the Microwave?